 This is useful to keep everyone engaged.

-If you are managing a virtual team, it might be hard for people to socialise and develop trust in each other.
+If you are managing a virtual team, it might be hard for people to socialize and develop trust in each other.

-Using a bit of time either at the start or at the end of virtual meetings for some informal conversation, can help team members socialise.
+Using a bit of time either at the start or at the end of virtual meetings for some informal conversation can help team members socialize.

 This is a way to make sure that participants don’t get distracted during the meeting.